ariakerstein/hugo-2021/content/posts/build-a-bed.md

 description: "Building a bed is satisfying"
 ---

   Today I built a bed.
-This is a test of pushing a blog post from emacs directly, org mode.
+Why did I want to do that?
+Because there’s some satisfaction in making your own bed, then sleeping in it.